-Cortez Masto is the junior senator from Nevada and is a Democrat.
+Cortez Masto is the senior senator from Nevada and is a Democrat.
 She has served since Jan 3, 2017.
 Cortez Masto is next up for reelection in 2022.

 Cortez Masto is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot is a member of the Senate positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

-The chart is based on the bills Cortez Masto has sponsored and cosponsored.
+The chart is based on the bills Cortez Masto has sponsored and cosponsored from Jan 6, 2015 to Mar 14, 2019.
 See full analysis methodology.

 Ratings from Advocacy Organizations